 UGRD

 CRThis course introduces the student to the safe use and care of aerial construction equipment.
 Students will be introduced to climbing equipment (belt/climbers), lashing equipment, ladders, and bucket truck operation.
-It will familiarize the student with aerial construction specifications and installation practices used in the utility service industry.
-Students will identify safe clearance operations.
-Students will understand pole installations and restoration operations.
+It will familiarize the student with aerial construction specifications and installation practices used in the broadband industry.

 32476305